mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

 ### Unequip Handgun

 Open inventory immediately and unequip the handgun.
-Saves time since you'll be running past enemies.
+Unequipping your handgun saves time since you'll be running past most of the enemies in the game.

 ### Wesker Dialogue